zenrocklabs/zenrock-docs/docs/docs/testnet-guides/zenrock-guide.md

 ![Policies](../../static/img/policies.png)

-4. ***Web3 Integrations***: Here you can connect your keys with other dApps via WalletConnect.
+4. ***Web3 Integrations***: Here you can connect your keys with other dApps for example via WalletConnect.
 This is important as this allows you to access the broad functions of the web3 ecosystem.
-Initial integration is focused on WalletConnect and we will add more features here soon.
+Initial integration is focused on EVM and WalletConnect and we will add more features here soon.

 ![Integrations](../../static/img/web3-integrations.png)